 For simplicity’s sake, we’ve used an example with one main program.
 Organizations with multiple programs should begin by focusing on the programs that are central to their missions and economics.

 Let’s quickly consider two other examples where the organizations had to think about other kinds of drivers.
 A multisite nonprofit health center conducting this exercise decided to focus on three key drivers: patient volume, healthcare revenue, and patient mix.
 Like most health organizations, it’s heavily dependent on third-party payers (whether public or private) for its revenue.
 The reason it also chose to focus on patient mix is because serving people of color and lower-income communities with less access to health services is key to its mission.
-If it chose only patient volume and healthcare revenue as key drivers, the planning process might end up focusing almost exclusively on economics at the expense of equity and mission—a particular problem when its patients of color may be disproportionately affected by COVID-19.
+If it chose only patient volume and healthcare revenue as key drivers, the planning process might end up focusing almost exclusively on economics at the expense of equity and mission—a particular problem in light of the disproportionate impact that the pandemic has had on historically marginalized communities.
 For mission-driven organizations, the most effective scenario planning process will consider both economics and impact.

 Another example is a nonprofit cultural institution that relies on admissions for most of its revenue, and has high fixed costs to maintain its facility and cultural assets.
 Communities often have many such institutions—museums, zoos, historic houses, or other sites.
 In a time of social distancing, this particular institution selected admissions and special events as being both of high importance and at high risk, and focused on these two during its scenario planning process.
 While grant revenue and research are also significant elements of its operation, those drivers faced relatively low levels of risk and were therefore less critical to address in scenario planning.